 In order to visualize triangular cooperation, one can think of the process as:

-“A high-income country or Northern partner (Facilitator), partnering with an emerging or middle-income country or Southern partner (Pivotal) to assist a low-income or developing country (Beneficiary) in tackling a specific development challenge.” – What is the Global Partnership Initiative on Triangular Co-operation?
+“A high-income country or Northern partner (facilitator), partnering with an emerging or middle-income country or Southern partner (pivotal) to assist a low-income or developing country (beneficiary) in tackling a specific development challenge.” – What is the Global Partnership Initiative on Triangular Co-operation?
 Effective Development Co-operation

 Canada and triangular cooperation